Alexandria Williams-Reich, LMSW

 About me

 Hey there!
-I’m Alexandria Williams-Reich and I am a Licensed Master Social Worker in Texas.
-I know what you’re thinking—but my last name is pronounced “Rich” (my husband’s family is German Jewish).
+I’m Alexandria Williams-Reich and I am a Licensed Master Social Worker based out of Houston.
 I moved to Texas in 2017 and loved it so much I decided to put roots down!
-I’m from Louisiana and go back home often, and as much as I love Texas the best Cajun food I get here is what I make in my own kitchen.
+I’m from Louisiana and go back home often, and as much as I love Texas, the best Cajun food I get here is what I make in my own kitchen.

 I received my Bachelor’s in Sociology and Africana Studies from Tulane University in New Orleans, and my Master’s in Social Work with a specialization in Health and Behavioral Health from the University of Houston.
 That’s a lot of words to say that beyond mental illness, I’m acutely aware of how society impacts our well-being.
-I am a member of Delta Sigma Theta Sorority, Inc.—so if you see me wearing anything red with elephants on it, it’s not because I’m an Alabama fan (#GeauxTigers) and the National Association of Social Workers as well!
+I am a member of Delta Sigma Theta Sorority, Inc. and the National Association of Social Workers as well!

 Practice Philosophy